amirhosein1324/Steam-Discount-Scraper-Bot/README.md

 - The `sales` table has:
  - id (primary key auto-increment).
  - game_name (text).
+ - game price
  - steam_link (text).
  - scrape_date (text).

 -clear_and_save_data:
  - Deletes all old rows in sales.
  - Inserts the new scraped games in bulk.
+ - gives new discounted games to user

 - `get_games_from_db_sync(limit, offset)`:
  - Returns a list of (game_name, steam_link) rows using the given limit and offset.